Marking Entries

 Once more Pablo has ridden to the Setter's rescue by producing an Excel marking spreadsheet that can be used simply and accurately to calculate team scores when marking.
 Having prepared the Scoresheet by identifying all elements for which teams can be marked, each team's submission can then be marked using the Scoresheet by recording a '1' where a question, puzzle, observation etc has been correctly answered.

 This scoresheet was extended when marking the 2007 Hunt, adding a second sheet that produces a sorted results table that can be used for publishing the results on this website.
 It also has an extra row to allow for recording any discretionary bonus points.
+It was amended in 2024 to use the updated .xlsx file format and to take advantage of array functions to automate compiling the results table.

 - Note the recommended preparation that should be undertaken before the Hunt has finished.